Workers sitting outsite an acoustic enclosure

 • Cable, duct and service penetrations

-• Removable roof or wall sections
+• Removable roof or wall sections for equipment access

-• Lifting points and support frame
+• Lifting points and a certified support frame

 Testing & Compliance

-All enclosures are engineered to meet site, equipment and legislative requirements.
+Every enclosure is engineered to meet site, equipment and legislative requirements.

-• Sound Insulation: AS/NZS ISO 717.1-2004
+• Sound insulation: AS/NZS ISO 717.1-2004

-• Noise Emission Testing: AS 1191-2002
+• Noise emission: AS 1191-2002

-• Fire Rating: To the relevant NCC and AS 1530.4-2014
+• Fire rating: to the relevant NCC provisions and AS 1530.4-2014

-• Structural Integrity: Engineering certification available
+• Structural integrity: engineering certification available

-• Environmental Compliance: Based on application and jurisdiction
+• Environmental compliance: based on application and jurisdiction

 How To Specify